-Here’s an excellent PowerPoint animation spin effect you can use to create a jeopardy game in PowerPoint.
-This spin effect looks great, is versatile, and best of all, it’s extremely easy to make once you know the right steps.
+Here’s an excellent PowerPoint animation effect to learn.
+It’s almost a perfect effect – it looks great, is versatile, and best of all, it’s extremely easy to make.

-Check out the video below to see how to create this jeopardy like effect, and feel free to refer to the time-stamped transcript below if anything isn’t clear.
+Check out this video to see how to do it, and feel free to refer to the transcript below if there’s anything that wasn’t fully clear, and make sure to download the sample file to jump-start your work.
+Enjoy!

 This is a really fun effect to do, and the best part is that it’s ridiculously easy.
 Here’s how to do it.